concord-consortium/flow/README.md

 # Flow

-_This material is based upon work supported by the National Science Foundation under Grant No. DRL-1640054.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation._

 Developed by the Concord Consortium in collaboration with Manylabs, the data flow client program runs on a local computer (e.g. Raspberry Pi).